backdrop-contrib/webform/readme.md

 -----

 Created several webforms with random options for admin and anonymous users for Backdrop 1.x.
 Will need heavy user testing to make sure all the options of this premier module work as expected.
+Although I have seen working webforms, this is probably in dev state and should not be used in production without care as 3/11/15

 KNOWN ISSUES
 ---------------------